 Services for the Aging

-Aging Services help Virginians find the information and services they need to lead healthy and independent lives as they grow older.
-Our mission is to foster the dignity, independence, and security of older Virginians by promoting partnerships with families and communities.
+Aging services help Virginians find the information and services they need to lead healthy and independent lives as they grow older.
+The mission is to foster the dignity, independence, and security of older Virginians by promoting partnerships with families and communities.
 The Virginia Division for the Aging (VDA) works with 25 local Area Agencies on Aging (AAAs) as well as various other public and private organizations to help older Virginians, their families and loved ones find the services and information they need.
 The division is a central point of contact for information and services.
 The Division for the Aging is designated by the federal government as the agency to oversee all state programs using funds provided by the federal Older Americans Act and the Virginia General Assembly.
 Area Agencies on Aging contract with the division to provide services for older Virginians and their families in communities throughout Virginia.

 Services for People with Disabilities

 Employment Services help people with disabilities get ready for, find, and keep a job.
 We have a residential training and medical rehabilitation center known as Woodrow Wilson Rehabilitation Center as well as field offices located across Virginia.
 The Agency also partners with a network of community rehabilitation providers, also known as Employment Services Organizations.
 These organizations provide Employment and Vocational Services throughout the state.
 For students with disabilities moving from high school to further education, work or independence, DARS collaborates with schools in providing Transition Services.
 DARS also works with federally funded One Stop Centers to provide workforce services to persons with disabilities.